Optimal Linear Sofic Approximations Of Countable Groups: Introduction

 \subsection{The amplification argument}

-Let $\Gr= \{ (G_n, \d_n) \}_{n \ge 1 } $ be as above, and assume that the diameter of $G_n$ with respect to $\d_n$ is normalized to $1$.
-A natural question is whether a $\kappa$-approximable group is always $1$-approximable.
-A theorem of Elek and Szab\'{o} asserts that if $G$ is sofic, then it is $1$-sofic.
-A similar statement holds for hyperlinear groups.
-The proof of these facts utilizes a basic tool, often referred to as {\it amplification}, which is based on the identity
+Let $\Gr= \{ (G_n, \d_n) \}_{n \ge 1 } $ be as above, and assume that the diameter of $G_n$ with respect to $\d_n$ is normalized to be $1$.
+It is natural to ask whether a $\kappa$-approximable group for some $\kappa>0$ is always $1$-approximable.
+Elek and Szab\'{o} \cite{ElekSzabo} proved that this is the case for sofic groups.
+A similar statement (with a modified proof) holds for hyperlinear groups.
+Note that this implies that analogously defined $\kappa_{\textrm{sofic} }$ and $\kappa_{\textrm{hyperlinear} }$ can only take values in the set $\{ 0, 1 \}$, and the longstanding open question asking whether all groups are sofic is equivalent to $\kappa_{\textrm{sofic}} (G)=1$ for all groups $G$.